 In short, the more effort and care put into the collective, the larger the share.
 This is not a competitive, game-theory influenced scheme; it’s a solidarity based strategy for economic resistance that allows all members to contribute according to their capacity.
 All members create value; part of this value is processed through a market interface (the agency) and is converted into monetary value, which is then pooled and distributed to benefit all value streams.
 We call this value sovereignty.
 And, although the default decision making protocol is virtually identical to a traditional coop’s “one member, one vote” principle, your shares can influence decision making in critical situations, such as blocked proposal.

 How is this type of share-holding a contrast to that found in a corporation?
 Let’s break down the differences.
 While shareholders in a corporation accrue power through money, in our model, power is treated differently.
 The descriptions are power-to and power-with, accrued via productive and reproductive work taken for the health of the collective and the Commons.
-A corporation (or a start-up, or any capitalist business) employs wage labor to produce profit-maximizing commodities though privately owned and managed productive infrastructures.
+A corporation (or a start-up, or any capitalist business) employs wage labor to produce profit-maximizing commodities through privately owned and managed productive infrastructures.
 By contrast, in an Open Coop, we work together for social and environmental purposes while also creating commons and building community, locally and/or globally.
 The model allows us to turn our talents to worthwhile, not dead-end, causes.
 This is how we are practicing economic resistance.

 The Open Coop Governance Model in Guerrilla Translation: How does it work?